flornkm/web-audit-extension/README.md

 ## To Do List

-- [ ] Search for Robots.txt in root URL
+- [x] Search for Robots.txt in root URL
-- [ ] Optimize the listing / filtering of h-Tags
+- [x] Optimize the listing / filtering of h-Tags
-- [ ] Add some other SEO related data to look for
-- [ ] Feature request: "as a website owner I want to click on the issue and see how to fix it."
+- [x] Feature request: "as a website owner I want to click on the issue and see how to fix it."
 [Aleks Maker on Twitter](https://twitter.com/aleks_maker/status/1631670578762350593)
+- [ ] Add some additional SEO related data to look for

 Happy to hear some more suggestions!